wintechis/blast/packages/core/README.md

   1. install the dependencies `yarn install`
   2. run the build script `yarn build`

+> :warning: You might have to set yarn version using `yarn set version berry` before installing

 ## Usage
 This section describes using the pre-defined [TDs](https://www.w3.org/2019/wot/td) (of `dist/blast.tds.js`) with [Node.js](https://nodejs.org/) using `dist/blast.node.js`.
 For an example on how to use `blast.web.js` see [`packages/web/`](../web/).
 If you don't have a `dist` folder make sure to [install & build](#install--build) first.